sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 ## Web Applications

 Websites are primarily focused on content and are designed to be consumed.
-Web applications, by contrast, are designed to be used.
-Web applications can be social media apps like Facebook and Twitter, productivity applications like Gmail and Google Docs, eCommerce applications like Amazon and Home Depot, and many more.
-The common factor shared between them is that people use as tools.
+By contrast, web applications are designed to be used.
+Web applications can be social media apps like Facebook and Twitter, productivity applications like Gmail and Google Docs, eCommerce applications like Amazon and Home Depot, and much more.
+The common factor between them is that people use them as tools.

 Early web applications were rendered by servers.
-Instead of sending back API data, servers would build HTML documents dynamically and send them to browsers.
-The problem was every time a user interacts with a server-rendered page, the browser needs to send an HTTP request and render an entirely new HTML document every time.
+Instead of sending back API data, servers would programmatically build HTML documents and send them to browsers.
+The downside of building HTML this way is when a user interacts with a server-rendered page the browser needs to send an HTTP request and render an entirely new HTML document every time.
 This adds some lag between each interaction and keeps them from feeling as smooth as desktop or phone apps.

 ## Single-Page Applications

 Single Page applications, or SPAs, are a particular style of modern web application.
 Instead of a server rendering a new HTML page for every interaction, a single HTML page is loaded one time.
-Whenever the user interacts with the page, an asyncronous HTTP request is sent with something like `fetch` to retrieve new data.
+Whenever the user interacts with the page, an asynchronous HTTP request is sent with something like `fetch` to retrieve new data.
 This data is applied to different HTML templates that are stored in JavaScript, and the browser adds and removes DOM elements to make the page appear to have changed.

-There are many tools for helping build SPAs, and the most popular tool is React.
-React is a JavaScript library that helps developers build web applications interfaces using units called components, as well as being host to a larger ecosystem of application development tools.
+There are many tools for helping build SPAs and one of the most popular is React.
+React is a JavaScript library that helps developers build interfaces for web applications using units called components, as well as being host to a larger ecosystem of application development tools.

 ## React

-These are some concepts central to React:
+The core concepts in React applications include components, one-way data flow, the virtual DOM, and transpilation.

 ## Components

-The basic units of React apps and most other SPAs are components.
-You can think of components as custom HTML elements.
-They're made up of temlate consisting of traditional HTML elements and other components, as well as related JavaScript variables and functionality.
+The basic units of React apps and most other SPAs are components, which you can think of as custom HTML elements.
+They're made up of temlate consisting of traditional HTML elements and other components, as well as any related JavaScript variables and functionality.

-For example, you might have a component that represents a collection of HTML elements:
+For example, you might have a component that represents a collection of HTML elements in an application's top bar:

 ```react
 const TopBar = () => {